amityadav0912/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- kunal Kushwaha says that this community is amazing.
+- Hey Kunal, Amit Yadav this side just loved your content and your way of explanation I would really suggest it to everyone
-- More power to kunal. love the work which your are doing for the community.
+- More power to kunal. love the work which you are doing for the community
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Anirudh Sharma finds the Community Classroom initiative really great